visual-rag/visual-rag/README.md

 Images used in Visual-RAG are under the **train** set of inat21.

+---

+## Update: v2 annotations

+We discovered errors in the v1 annotation files (that some rows contain "HOLD" as question but no meaningful actual question), due to version control issue.
+We have gone through another round of check and verification of the annotations, and uploaded the v2_anno.jsonl file.

+There is a new key in the v2 json object, "is_changed_v2", to denote how it is changed from v1.
+It has three possible values: "unchanged"; "updated_image_label" - the question-answer pair is not changed, but image labels are changed which will affect retrieval scores; "updated_qa" - the question-answer pair is changed, and image labels are also updated correspondingly.

+There are 278 rows unchanged, 61 rows updated_image_label, 35 rows updated_qa, total 374 rows remaining.
+(All v1 questions with "HOLD" are removed)

+We are really sorry for additional effort caused if you have already in-progress training or inference works with the erroneous v1 annotations.

+---

 <!--
 **visual-rag/visual-rag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.